Remiii/remiii.zsh-theme/README.md

 Also the dependency on a powerline-patched font is regrettable, but there's really no way to get that effect without it.
 Ideally there would be a way to check for compatibility, or maybe even fall back to one of the similar unicode glyphs.

-## Lisence
+## License

-mydotfiles is licensed under the MIT license (see LICENSE.md file).
+remiii.zsh-theme is licensed under the MIT license (see LICENSE.md file).

 ## Author